technigo-20-21/11-20-happy-thoughts/README.md

 I started with fetching the thoughts from the API and list them in the browser to get a clearer view of the data at hand.
 Then I made a simple sketch of the components and how to structure them before returning to VSCode.
 When the logic was in place, I moved on to the styling.

-My biggest challenge this week was
+My biggest challenge this week was with JSX and map-function.
+I ended up with infinite loops a few times due to rendering a parent-component inside the map-function.
+It took me quite some time to figure out what was wrong.

 If I'd had more time I would have implemented a character limit on the form input and paired it with a count that updates as the user types and shows number of characters remains.